jgillick/LendingClubAutoInvestor/README.md

 Why?
 --------------------
-I built this tool to solve a common annoyance when investing money in LendingClub and not all the loans get funded.
-It becomes a two steps forward, one step back process of reinvesting the available cash every few days until it's all funded.
+I built this tool to solve the common annoyance when investing money in LendingClub and not all the loans get funded.
+It becomes a two steps forward, one step back process of reinvesting the available cash every few days until it's all invested.
 For large sums of money this process can take over a month to complete.

 How it works
 --------------------